alhopper/autolight-photon/README.rst

 * be low-cost.

   * A Raspberry Pi board costs about $35 + flash card and USB type power supply (and a silly case).
 A cloud-based Linux instance running 7x24 on Amazon Web Services (Micro T2 intance running Amazon Linux) will cost approx $6.50/month and is also available for free, under the `Free Tier program <https://aws.amazon.com/free/>`_ for one year.
 On `Google Cloud Platform <https://cloud.google.com/compute/#pricing>`_ an f1-micro instance running 7x24 will cost you less than $6/month.
 The autolight application uses very little CPU and memory resources - too little to be even worth the time to measure!
+But don't worry - you'll find other uses for your cloud instance ...
+That's a given!  :)

 * be reasonably safe - from an electrical standpoint.